 - Publish map documents as map services—ArcGIS content is brought to life on the web by publishing geographic information as a series of map services.
 ArcMap provides a simple user experience for publishing your map documents as map services using ArcGIS Server or ArcGIS Online.

 - Share maps, layers, geoprocessing models, and geodatabases with other users—ArcMap includes tools that make it easy to package and share GIS datasets with other users.
-This includes the ability to share your GIS maps and data using either Portal for ArcGIS or ArcGIS Online.
+This includes the ability to share your GIS maps and data using either an ArcGIS Enterprise portal or ArcGIS Online.

 - Document your geographic information—A key goal in GIS communities is to describe your geographic information sets to help you document your projects and for more effective search and data sharing.
 Using the Catalog window, you can document all of your GIS contents.
 For organizations who use standards-based metadata, you can also document your datasets using the ArcGIS metadata editor.